comiam/elastic-hash-map/README.md

 and inserting entries in batches.
 Batch 0 fills the first segment (A1) up to about 75% capacity, while subsequent batches use two segments and employ a mix of limited and linear probing based on the free fraction of the segments.

+This implementation does not claim to be a fully optimized version, but if you have any ideas on how to make it more optimal, I invite you to make pull requests.

 ---

 ## Features